 This is a quick and affordable project with only two balls of yarn.
 For the pumpkin pattern, we will be using a method that creates a bulkier weight yarn by holding three strands together, but this can be worked from one ball!
-Check out the tutorial: https://brianakdesigns.com/bulky-yarn-1-skein/
+Check out the tutorial on how to make Bulky Yarn from One Skein.

 If you would like, a bulky weight yarn can be substituted instead of using three strands at once.

 Want an Ad-Free PDF Download of this pattern?

 Fall brings us outside to admire the changing foliage and allows us to stay inside and enjoy time with our loved ones.
 One way to do this is by hosting game nights with friends or family.
 I suggest jazzing up your board games with these unique nesting fall-themed coasters – they’ll add a bit of festivity to your gatherings!

 Looking for a DIY project this fall?
 How about trying your hand at making crochet pumpkin coasters?
 This simple crochet project will add a touch of autumn to your home and make a perfect gift for friends and family.
 It is a budget-friendly way to showcase your creativity and allows you to embrace the spirit of the season.

 Why not make several and create gifts of your fall-themed décor?
 These cute and easy crochet pumpkin patterns and leaf-shaped coasters are functional and delightful, making them an excellent addition to any home or office space.
 Let your festive spirit shine through with these charming coasters!

 It’s almost that time of year when comfort and warmth are the order of the day.
 And what better way to celebrate autumn than with a warm fall beverage?
 Whether it’s hot apple cider, spiced tea, or a classic pumpkin-spice latte, there's nothing quite like sipping on an autumnal treat while enjoying the breathtaking views of fall.